kynex7510/3dbrew/content/GSP_Shared_Memory.md

 GSP fills the interrupt list, then triggers the event set with [RegisterInterruptRelayQueue](GSPGPU:RegisterInterruptRelayQueue "wikilink") for the specified process(es).

-PDC interrupts are sent to all processes; other interrupts are only sent to the process with GPU rights.
+PDC interrupts are sent to all processes; other interrupts are only sent to the process with rendering rights.

+GSP will only dispatch PSC0 if a [Memory Fill](GSP_Shared_Memory#trigger_memory_fill "wikilink") command has been issued with both buffers set.

 # Framebuffer Info